yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    - **Perform Tests**: Iteratively run functional and performance tests.
    - **Optimize**: Based on the tests you performed, address any performance issues, and then retest to confirm the performance improvements.

-4. What are some of the features available in Azure SQL Managed Instance that can help improve the security posture of WWI?
+4. What are some of the features available in Azure SQL Managed Instance that can help improve WWI's security posture?

    SQL MI includes numerous security tools that could be leveraged by WWI, including: